sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

 Ubuntu on Windows Subsystem for Linux (WSL) prerequisite installation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Sage can be installed onto linux running on Windows Subsystem for Linux (WSL).
-These instuctions describe a fresh install of Ubuntu 20.10, but other distibutions or installation methods should work too.
+These instructions describe a fresh install of Ubuntu 20.10, but other distibutions or installation methods should work too, though have not been tested.

 - Enable hardware-assisted virtualization in the EFI or BIOS of your system.
 Refer to your system (or motherboard) maker's documentation for instructions on how to do this.